yangyangyang127/Seg-NN/README.md

-# Less is More: Towards Efficient Few-shot 3D Semantic Segmentation via Training-free Networks
+# No Time to Train: Empowering Non-Parametric Networks for Few-shot 3D Scene Segmentation

 This is an old and incomplete version.
 We will update the code soon ...

 ## Introduction
-we propose an efficient **T**raining-free **F**ew-shot 3D **S**egmentation netwrok, TFS3D, and a further training-based variant, TFS3D-T. TFS3D introduces no learnable parameters and and requires no training.
-Specifically, TFS3D extracts dense representations by trigonometric positional encodings and achieves comparable performance to some training-based methods.
-Building upon TFS3D, TFS3D-T only requires to train a lightweight query-support transferring attention (QUEST), which enhances the interaction between the few-shot query and support data.
+we propose an efficient **N**onparametric **Network** for Few-shot 3D **Seg**mentation, Seg-NN, and a further parametric variant, Seg-PN.
+Seg-NN introduces no learnable parameters and and requires no training.
+Specifically, Seg-NN extracts dense representations by trigonometric positional encodings and achieves comparable performance to some training-based methods.
+Building upon Seg-NN, Seg-PN only requires to train a lightweight query-support transferring module (QUEST), which enhances the interaction between the few-shot query and support data.

 ![framework](framework3d.png)